 Autoimmune disease has become a modern-day epidemic.
-If you aren’t one of the estimated 50 million Americans who suffer from at least one autoimmune disease, you likely know someone who is.
+If you aren’t one of the estimated 50 million Americans who have at least one autoimmune disease,1 you likely know someone who is.
 Conventional medicine views diseases like rheumatoid arthritis, lupus, multiple sclerosis, and other debilitating conditions as chronic, and only manageable with strong, immunosuppressive medications that have their own long list of side effects.
 When I myself was diagnosed with an autoimmune thyroid disease called Graves’ disease while in medical school, I started down the conventional path–which was, in my case, harsh medications and the eventual ablation of my thyroid.

 I knew there had to be a safer, more natural way to heal my malfunctioning immune system, and I made it my mission to not let conventional medicine fail anyone the way it had failed me.
 My search for answers launched me into the world of functional medicine and forever changed my view of autoimmune disease treatment.
 In my own clinical practice, I began to identify 5 key environmental factors that play a role in the development and treatment of autoimmune disease:

 Again and again with my patients, I’ve seen dramatic improvement and even reversal of symptoms with attention to these five factors.
 I wanted to see if other experts agreed, so I set out to interview 39 doctors, researchers, and scientists about what we can each do now to halt today’s worldwide autoimmune epidemic.

 Even if you aren’t able to see a functional medicine doctor, you can take steps today to protect your health and reverse autoimmunity.
 Here are the biggest tips that I heard over and over from the amazing experts who took part in the first Autoimmune Summit:

 1. Clean Up Your Diet